Skip to content

 Updated 2026

-Uber uses ATS to screen Data Scientist resumes.
-This guide shows the exact keywords and skills their system scores — plus the most common reasons good candidates get filtered out.
+Uber uses ATS to filter Data Scientist candidates.
+Get the exact keywords their system checks and the top reasons strong resumes get rejected.
 Use this guide to understand what Uber's ATS looks for — and check your own resume with our free AI-powered analyzer.

 Check My Data Scientist Resume for Uber